wxywxy666/Oil-Price-in-Alberta/README.md

 -   `data` contains the data sources used in analysis including the raw data and edited data.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate and clean data.
--   `others` contains the the LLM usage file and sketches.
+-   `others` contains the the LLM usage file which includes all chats with chatgpt, sketches for simulation and datasheet.

 ## Statement on LLM Usage

-Some parts of the codes in quarto were written with the help of chatgpt4.
+Some parts of the codes in quarto were written with the help of chatgpt4 from OpenAi.
 All of the chats are added in the `others/LLM_usage.txt`.